Eboreg/de-googling/README.md

 My first choice was [LineageOS](https://lineageos.org/).
 However, I soon learned I would need [MicroG](https://microg.org/) in order to receive push notifications and such stuff ...
 I think.
 My understanding of this is a bit patchy.
 Anyway, vanilla LineageOS does not include MicroG, the [LineageOS for MicroG](https://lineage.microg.org/) project doesn't have any builds for my phone (also, their site was down at the time), and I didn't want to make the installation more of a hassle than necessary (I don't really have a backup phone should I brick my current one).

-Solution: I went for the impossibly named LineageOS fork [/e/](https://e.foundation/).
+Solution: I went for the impossibly named LineageOS fork [/e/](https://e.foundation/) (which I will henceworth refer to as "E", because that _is_ how names are written).

 # Installing the OS

 ## Easy install

-I found that the /e/ "easy installer" software actually worked like a charm with my device; check [here](https://doc.e.foundation/devices) to find out if it's available for yours.
+I found that the E "easy installer" software actually worked like a charm with my device; check [here](https://doc.e.foundation/devices) to find out if it's available for yours.
 Only problem is it insists on encrypting your Data partition, which (as I understand it) makes it impossible for you to root your phone.
 But that can be fixed afterwards; more on that later.

 ## Less easy install